Updated June 15, 2023

 8. Consistently Remain on the Top

 It’s only through hard work that you can achieve the title of a top performer and it’s through consistency that you can maintain that title.
 It’s important that you grab the attention of the top management and senior management teams so that they watch you as you grow through the ranks.

 All project manager goals have indeed started off somewhere or the other.
-They have slowly built their way up to becoming top performers in their teams consistently, and they have made sure that their performance high enables them to learn the ways to be eligible for a promotion to the project manager job role.
+They have slowly built their way up to become top performers in their teams consistently, and they have made sure that their performance high enables them to learn the ways to be eligible for a promotion to the project manager job role.

 As a project team member and with a title as a top performer comes to the promise of delivery and commitment towards the tasks and activities and the organization on the whole.
 If you exhibit this trait, you will surely be looking at a promotion coming your way soon, as companies are indeed in need of individuals who will lead by being shining examples for the teams.

 Never shy away from feedback, it can be the most important lesson for you to learn.
 Know what your peers, subordinates, and managers need from you and learn how you can better yourself through each passing day.
 Make it known to everyone that you value feedback by simply asking them that you need it to improve on yourself.

 Make sure you surround yourself with 360 degrees of feedback so that you are self-aware of how your actions are perceived by others.
 This way you’ll have a fair understanding of how much you need to work to get that coveted job promotion.
 This understanding will enable you to work in the right direction towards success in your current job role as well as build up a foundation for you in your potentially next top job promotion.

 10. Always Take the Ownership